alexpulver/useful-stuff/README.md

 ### Mindset sentences
 > Don’t look for a great Idea, find a good Problem to solve (Someone)

-> Infrastructure libraries are compositions and not abstractions, because the consumers own security and operations of the underlying resources (Alex Pulver)
+> Infrastructure libraries are compositions and not abstractions, because consumers own security and operations of the underlying resources (Alex Pulver)

 > Drawing architecture diagrams makes unclear things clear and clear things obvious (Alex Pulver)